-John Lewis to make final crossing over Edmund Pettus Bridge in Selma
+John Lewis makes final journey across Edmund Pettus Bridge in Selma

+A military honor guard moved the casket from the caisson to a hearse for the trip to Montgomery, where he will lie in state.
+Alabama state police were accompanying Lewis to the capital.

+“It is poetic justice that this time Alabama state troopers will see John to his safety,” Rep. Terri A. Sewell (D-Ala.) said.

-The ceremony is the second day in six days of tributes to the son of sharecroppers, fighter for civil rights and lawmaker widely hailed as the conscience of Congress.
-Lewis (D-Ga.) died July 17 at the age of 80 after a six-month battle with pancreatic cancer.
+The ceremony came on the second of six days of tributes to the son of sharecroppers, fighter for civil rights and lawmaker widely hailed as the conscience of Congress.
+Lewis (D-Ga.) died July 17 at the age of 80 after a diagnosis of pancreatic cancer six months earlier.

+Hundreds had gathered along the route from the church to the bridge, some traveling hours to see Lewis’s final journey, others lining up in the early morning.
+They spoke of progress on race since the 1960s, the height of the civil rights movement, and how far the nation still must go to achieve equality.

+“I don’t think we would be where we are if not for him and what happened on the Pettus Bridge,” said Patrice Houston, a 57-year-old retiree from Atlanta who was in place at 7:30 a.m. and recalled meeting Lewis.

 The honors began Saturday in Lewis’s birthplace of Troy, Ala., with prayers, family recollections, songs and a plea to carry on his legacy of fighting for a more just society.
 It will end Thursday with a service at Ebenezer Baptist Church in Atlanta, where the Rev. Martin Luther King Jr. preached.